 The Platycerium genus is packed with fascinating plants that are both a great addition to your houseplant collection and a wonderful statement piece in your home.
-As they attach themselves to trees in their native habitats, these ferns are ideal for mounting to wooden features and hanging up on the wall.
+As they attach themselves to trees in their native habitats, this indoor fern is ideal for mounting to wooden features and hanging up on the wall.

 Even though they will likely be far out of reach when you’re choosing to grow them this way, they are still completely safe for your pets.
 If you have a particular flexible cat or a few chaotic dogs, you can keep your staghorn with no issues.

 Because they are so different, it can be difficult to know how to care for them.
 However, they have similar requirements to other houseplants.
 When mounted, they can be tougher to water, but they aren’t difficult to care for otherwise.